benszabo/pikup/pikup-spring-boot-rest-api/README.md

-## Endpoints that can be hit via Insomnia or Postman
+## Some endpoints that can be hit via Insomnia or Postman, see Insomnia.json to import additional requests

-    GET /api/v1/users
+    GET /user/v1/users

-    POST /api/v1/users
+    POST /user/v1/users
         Sample body:
             {
 	            "username": "benszabo",